visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The :ref:`Basic Mesh Output` gives users a picture, in a sense, that was taken by the simulated x ray detector.
 That picture lives in image space, where the x and y dimensions are given in pixels, and the z dimension represents the number of energy group bins.

-The spatial extents mesh is that same picture that was taken by the simulated x ray detector, but living in physical space.
+The spatial extents mesh is the same picture that was taken by the simulated x ray detector, but living in physical space.
 Instead of the x and y dimensions representing pixels, the x and y dimensions here represent spatial values.
 In the example below, these dimensions are in centimeters.
 The x and y values run from 0 to the detector width and height values, respectively, that appear in the :ref:`Other Metadata` section of the Blueprint output.